anguye13/FoodBot/README.md

 Bot that tweets the top daily submissions from r/food to https://twitter.com/rFoodBot

-Hosted by Amazon Web Services cloud (AWS)

 NOTE:
-private keys are empty
+private keys are empty in source code